bhavnishkumar/InstagramUI/Readme.md

 - Slide option like instgram
 - Custom Theme option

-### Do you like my contribution to community?
-Go Spread a word!
-Just give it a star ⭐️ and spread the word!
+Just give it a star ⭐️ and spread the with your friend

 Credits
 © Bhavnish kumar - 2022